shruthin4/shruthin4/README.md

 <h2>👨‍💻 About Me</h2>

 <p>
-I'm a Data Science professional with expertise in building end-to-end predictive models and analytics solutions.
-Currently pursuing a Master's in Computer Science at the University of Louisville (GPA: 3.96/4.0) and working as a Grading Assistant, with previous experience as a Data Science Intern at VE Projects.
+I'm a Data Science and Machine Learning enthusiast with expertise in building end-to-end predictive models and analytics solutions.
+Currently pursuing a Master's in Computer Science at the University of Louisville (GPA: 3.96/4.0) and working as a Grading Assistant, with previous experience as a Data Science Intern at VE Projects private Limited.
 </p>

 <p>